What Is Regression Testing? Considerations for Agile Environments

 What does your execution schedule for the regression suite look like?
 Think about whether it will be beneficial to do this weekly, daily, or by some other schedule.

-Will all regression tests be executed from the main CI engine?
+Will all regression tests in the regression suite be executed from the main CI engine?
 Or are there others executed from a different scheduler?

 What triggers regression suite maintenance and improvements?
 Are there certain events that inspire maintenance?